NEUBIAS/training-resources/TEACHING_TIPS.md

 A possible teaching instruction is that only one of the two students is allowed to touch the computer.
 This promotes interactivity and discussions.

 ## Group work on students images
-This way of group work is fun and works well in a in person context for a several day course (2-3 days) Day 1: students could present their research, the images they generate and what they would like to measure.
-Each of this could be a small project with example images and a goal.
+This way of group work is fun and works well in a in person context for a several day course (2-3 days).
+For example:

-Day 1-2: Teach basic concepts and perform activities as above.
+* Day 1: Students present projects connected to their research.
+This shoudl contain the images they generate and what they would like to measure.
+* Day 1-2: Go through essential modules and modules that may fit well with the students project.
-Day 2 or 3: Pick some projects and discuss how we can solve the problems with the knowledge we have.
+* Day 2-3: Pick some projects and discuss how we can solve the problems with the knowledge we have.
 Make groups of 2-3 people and help students to work through the projects.

 ## ...